arionct/Boston-City-Budget/README.md

 All the updated code relevant to our project is added in this repository.
 All the datasets and images are also in this repository.

 ## Deliverables
 * Code and cleaned datasets are in the repo.
+Cleaned code and data by removing unnecessary punctuations and converting data to numerical values.
 * Provided a detailed README with instruction on how to run the code.
 * Video containing our visualizations and findings